Updated on January 1, 2017

 “Life is too short to hold on to things that are hurtful and unproductive,” wrote Smith.
 “Letting go and moving on may be exactly what you need.”

-I think the best way to let go is TO GOD in prayer and faith.
-If you are stuck in the past, ask God to help you release your anger, resentment, worry, fear, negativity, or perfectionism.
-Anything that keeps you from moving on.
+I think the best way to let go is TO GOD in faith and prayer.
+If you’re stuck in the past, ask God to help you release your anger, resentment, worry, fear, negativity, perfectionism – anything that keeps you from moving on.

 My New Year’s Resolution